Note: This article is not financial advice. Hubble Protocol does not endorse any tokens or platforms mentioned in this article.

 For crypto-collateralized stablecoins, the price will be heavily stable as well, since each token is overcollateralized by crypto assets.
 Instead of dollar bills in a bank account, all backing assets are managed on-chain, which makes these tokens decentralized as well as stable.

-Regarding algorithmic stablecoins, they are very capital efficient, as they do not require much (or any) collateralization, and they are fully decentralized.
+Regarding algorithmic stablecoins, they are considered capital efficient, as they do not require much (or any) collateralization, and they are fully decentralized.
 Still, when it comes to price stability, algorithmic stablecoins have consistently failed.

 Algorithmic stablecoins require far too much cooperation from different market players to work long-term.
 There's an element of trust necessary between those who redeem a seigniorage token and those who redeem a stablecoin to maintain price parity with USD, and if this trust is upended, then a bank run occurs.